SetProtocol/STIPS/STIPS/STIP-005.md

     + calls *PerpModule.getPositionInfo(setToken)* to fetch position balances from PerpProtocol via PerpProtocolAdapter contract.
     + Manager uses this info to calculate the *baseUnits* of their rebalance, where *baseUnits* represents some fraction of the Perp account's *externalPositionUnit*

-2. Manager calls *PerpModule.lever(setToken, baseUnits, quoteReceiveUnits)*
+2. Manager calls *PerpModule.trade(setToken, baseUnits, quoteReceiveUnits)*

 3. PerpModule:
 	+ calculates: *openPositionAmount = quoteUnits * setToken.totalSupply*